0x00nier/0x00nier.github.io/blogs/htb/persistenceisfutile/persistenceisfutile.md

 ---
-layout: default
+layout: post
+title: "PersistenceisFutile — Forensic Challenge"
 ---
-# PersistenceisFutile — Forensic Challenge — HackTheBox Write-up

 In this article, we will explore how to solve the Forensic Challenge called PersistenceisFutile present within HackTheBox.
 Credits to @0xdf for making this.
 This was rated “Medium” on the platform, but personally, I think some sub-sections of this challenge were not so medium.
 After solving this challenge, I saw that there was no proper write-up for this challenge and thus, for that reason I am writing this.
 I think this challenge is a great example of Incident Response.